Dahlgren/Showtime-Plex-Client/README.markdown

 Simple plugin for communicating with a Plex Media Server.
-Requires setting the url to the Media Server in the settings.
+Requires myPlex.

 ## Features currently supported:
 - Movies